zdy93/HELAS/README.md

    --log_dir log-Bert-HUG-Attention
    --model_type Bert-HUG-Attention
 ```
-Here, ```Bert-HUG-Attention``` in the script refers to the HUG framework that we proposed in the paper, which utilizes BERT as the core sequence model.
+Here, ```Bert-HUG-Attention``` in the script refers to the HELAS that we proposed in the paper, which utilizes BERT as the core sequence model.

 We refer users to [main_bert.py](./main_bert.py) and other scripts to see the usage of all parameters.